Epic Japan Adventure - 19 Days

 Today we soak up Kyoto’s stunning landscapes in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built many of Osaka and Kyoto’s famous temples and castles.
 We then hike through a maze of bamboo paths in Arashiyama bamboo forest, until we reach monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.

-Our afternoon finds us visiting the Tenryu-ji Temple, the most important of the city’s five zen temples.
-The buildings themselves were lost in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition and in their original form.
-Take some time to walk around the central pond surrounded by the Arashiyama forest or visit the Dharma Hall and marvel at the dragon’s eyes on the ceiling that follow you everywhere.
-The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional excursion to karaoke.
+In the afternoon we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
+The buildings themselves were lost in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
+Later, learn the art of calligraphy with a local lesson with an art master.
+The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional karaoke night.

-We have some free time today to relax, explore the temples of the Philosopher’s path, or check out the famous Manga Museum before independently catching the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice.
+We have some free time today to relax, explore the temples of the Philosopher’s path, or check out the famous Manga Museum.
+Perhaps independently catch the train to Fushimi Inari Taisha, famous for the thousands of red torii gates dedicated to the Shinto god of rice.
 Pay your respects to the deity by making a small offering before following the hiking trails to the torii gate in the wooded forest of Mount Inari.
-After working up a sweat following the shrine filled routes, return to Kyoto for a calligraphy lesson by a local master before spending the remainder of the evening at leisure.

 Kyoto – Hiroshima.
 Our final morning in Kyoto is spent exploring the iconic Golden Pavillion at Kinkaku-ji Temple, whose top two floors are covered in gold leaves.
 Take time to walk around the lake and marvel at the shimmering golden reflection of the pavilion in the waters and unwind in this calm atmosphere before taking a journey of tranquility with a meditation lesson led by a Buddhist monk in a city temple.
 The afternoon finds us cycling through Kyoto’s Imperial Park in the heart of the city before reaching the iconic Imperial Palace, the former residence of Japan’s Imperial Family before the capital and emperor were moved to Tokyo.
 Stroll through the grounds and admire the beautiful buildings.
 Later we continue our journey west and catch the bullet train to Hiroshima.